Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

-\PP{AutoDroid} It performs well on simple benign tasks ( $S=8$–$10$) but shows very low attack success. \blackcircle{$V_{1}$} \textit{Fraudulent Ad Injection} is fully resisted ( $E=0$), and \blackcircle{$V_{3}$} \textit{Phishing via Fake Login} only reaches occasional partial success ( $E=2$).
-The main exception is \blackcircle{$V_{2}$} \textit{Phishing Content Leakage}, where the fake note UI closely matches the agent's original workflow, leading to higher execution ( $E=10$).
-All other attacks, including cross-app and OS-protected vectors, fail entirely.

-$\bullet$~\textit{{Analysis.}} AutoDroid’s task-focused design and memory module reinforce the original user instruction, helping it resist diversions such as ads or fake logins.
-The same mechanism, however, makes it vulnerable when malicious input closely mirrors the intended task.
-For complex attack vectors, its failures stem from limited capability.
-The simplified HTML-based UI parsing pipeline reduces rich interfaces to coarse elements, preventing it from precisely handling complex UIs (e.g., it merges multiple Gmails into a single element).
+\PP{AutoDroid.} AutoDroid performs well on simple benign tasks ($S=8$--$10$), but shows low attack execution overall.
+It fully resists \blackcircle{$V_{1}$} \textit{Third-party Fraudulent Ad} ($E=0$), and occasionally completes \blackcircle{$V_{3}$} \textit{Phishing via Fake Login} ($E=2$).
+The main exception is \blackcircle{$V_{2}$} \textit{Phishing Content Leakage}, where the fake note interface closely matches the benign workflow, leading to high execution ($E=10$).
+Other attacks, including cross-app and OS-protected vectors, fail completely.
+AutoDroid's task-focused design and memory module help anchor it to the original instruction, but this same anchoring does not protect against malicious content that closely resembles the intended task.
+For complex vectors, failures reflect capability limits: its simplified HTML-based UI parsing can merge or omit critical UI elements, making complex interfaces difficult to operate.

-\PP{DroidBot-GPT} DroidBot-GPT~\cite{DroidBot-GPT} shows modest success on benign workflows ($S=7$ for note creation, $S=5$ for login) but almost fails all complex benign tasks.
-Under attack, it is most vulnerable to \blackcircle{$V_{2}$} \textit{Phishing Content Leakage} ($N=10$, $A=9$, $E=9$), and occasionally executes simple \textit{Fraudulent Ad Injection} ($N=10$, $A=3$, $E=3$).
-It also attempts to follow a fake login page ($A=5$) but never succeeds ($E=0$) due to weak UI reasoning.
-Execution drops to zero in longer workflows such as \blackcircle{$V_{6}$}–\blackcircle{$V_{8}$}, where it often fails to even notice the malicious prompt.
-Unlike AutoDroid, which fails mainly from poor UI parsing, DroidBot-GPT can recognize UI elements but struggles to reason about their order or meaning.
-For example, in the email workflow, it detects multiple messages but cannot identify the most recent one, leading it to click randomly.